 Getting a tattoo is a super exciting experience.
-Whether it’s your first piece or the latest addition to your collection, the anticipation of seeing your vision come to life is thrilling.
+Whether your getting your first tattoo or the latest addition to your collection, the anticipation of seeing your vision come to life is thrilling.
 That’s why the thought of postponing your appointment due to feeling sick can be so frustrating.
 We understand—rescheduling might feel like a setback.

 But here’s the truth: prioritizing your health is the best decision for both you and your tattoo artist.
 Being healthy doesn’t just protect those around you; it ensures that your body can fully focus on healing your new tattoo.
 The result?
 A tattoo that looks its best, heals beautifully, and gives you the experience you deserve.